fbpx

 • In normal times, Italy receives more than 60 million visitors a year making it the 5th most visited country in the world.

-• Italians are born investors and we can thank them for having come up with corrective eye glasses, the first bank, ice cream cones, the jacuzzi, cologne batteries and thermometers.
+• Italians are born investors and we can thank them for having come up with corrective eye glasses, the first bank, ice cream cones, the jacuzzi, batteries and thermometers.

 • Italy is one of the top-10 largest economies in the world.
 Member of the G7, G20 and founding member of NATO and the European Union.